Brandon-JP-Lambert/data-architecture-explorer/README.md

 **Sample Prompt 1:**

 ```
-Write Mermaid code for an ER diagram for an online learning platform's database.
+Write Mermaid syntax for an ER diagram for an online learning platform's database.
 ```

 **Sample Prompt 2:**